Dr Will Edwards

 This professional is available for new clients.

 Welcome to my profile.
 As a counselling psychologist, I am trained in a number of therapeutic approaches and tailor my approach to suit your needs.
 Whatever may be troubling you, I would look to provide a warm, considered and respectful reply.
 After reading this profile, should you wish to go ahead please do call or email me and we can arrange an initial meeting.
-Sessions are either in the centre of Oxford or the centre of Wantage, so do let me know which is more convenient for you.

 I offer psychological therapy for personal development and a wide range of emotional and behavioural difficulties.
 Having had training in a number of therapeutic techniques and ideas enables me to consider a person’s difficulties from a number of perspectives and to offer therapy based on a person's needs and on current research evidence.